Equivariant Structure on Smash Powers: Simplicial Objects in Topological Categories

 are weak equivalences between cofibrant objects.
 Again using the generalized cube lemma on the defining diagram for the pushout product of $L_n X \rightarrow X$ and $\partial \Delta^n \rightarrow \Delta^n$, this reduces to showing that $L_n X \rightarrow L_n Y$ is a weak equivalence.
-As above this is proven inductively, by comparing the diagrams \ref{latching} for $X$ and $Y$ and applying the generalized cube lemma to each of the iterated pushouts. \end{proof} \begin{rem} A very obvious example for categories $\catC$ which satisfy the requirements of the above proposition is given by a model category enriched over $\catU$ in the sense of \ref{monoidalmodelcat}.
-However, we will in particular want to apply the proposition to (levelwise) $h$-cofibrations and $\pi_*$-isomorphisms of orthogonal spectra, so the more general formulation is necessary. \end{rem} It can be hard to verify the properness of a simplicial object.
+As above this is proven inductively, by comparing the diagrams~\ref{latching} for $X$ and $Y$ and applying the generalized cube lemma to each of the iterated pushouts. \end{proof} \begin{rem} A very obvious example for categories $\catC$ which satisfy the requirements of the above proposition is given by a model category enriched over $\catU$ in the sense of Definition~\ref{monoidalmodelcat}.
+However, we will in particular want to apply the proposition to (levelwise) Hurewicz cofibrations and $\pi_*$-isomorphisms of orthogonal spectra, so the more general formulation is necessary. \end{rem} It can be hard to verify the properness of a simplicial object.
 Sometimes the following is easier to check: \begin{dfn} Fix a class \(C\) of morphisms called in $\catC$.
-We call a simplicial object $X \in s\catC$ \emph{$C$-good}, if for all $n$ all the degeneracy maps $s_i\colon X_n \rightarrow X_{n+1}$ are in $C$. \end{dfn} In particular in $\catT$ and $\catU$, there is Lillig's Union Theorem \cite{Lil}, which implies the following helpful statement: \begin{lemma} For simplicial objects in the categories $\catT$ or $\catU$, $h$-proper and $h$-good are equivalent notions.
-Since colimits and tensors are computed levelwise, the same is true for levelwise $h$-cofibrations of (equivariant) orthogonal spectra. \end{lemma}
+We call a simplicial object $X \in s\catC$ \emph{$C$-good}, if for all $n$ all the degeneracy maps $s_i\colon X_n \rightarrow X_{n+1}$ are in $C$. \end{dfn} In particular in $\catT$ and $\catU$, there is Lillig's Union Theorem \cite{Lil}, which implies the following helpful statement: \begin{lemma} For simplicial objects in the categories $\catT$ or $\catU$, Hurewicz proper and Hurewicz good are equivalent notions.
+Since colimits and tensors are computed levelwise, the same is true for levelwise Hurewicz cofibrations of (equivariant) orthogonal spectra. \end{lemma} {The following is an important example of a simplicial object, and in particular comes up in the proofs of the convenience property for the $\Sp$-model structures: \begin{dfn} Let $(\catC,\smash,\I)$ be symmetric monoidal, let $(R, \phi, \eta)$ be a monoid in $\catC$, $(M,\mu)$ a right $R$-module, $(N,\nu)$ a left $R$-module.
+Define \emph{the bar construction} $\B_*(M,R,N) \in s\catC$ by setting where $R^{\smash 0} = \I$.
+The face and degeneracy operators on $\B_p(M,R,N)$ are